 - A. Tracer wire shall be installed for future use in locating pipe.
-Tracer wire shall be No.12 AWG copper-clad steel, extra high-strength with minimum 1,150-lb break load and 30 mil HDPE insulation. - B. Tracer wire shall be taped or zip-tied to the main pipeline in a minimum of 60inch increments. - C. Tracer wire shall be installed by open trench, slick bore, and jack and bore method. - D. Marker tape shall be installed as an additional buried pipe identification device when pipe is installed by open trench method only. - E. During the backfilling process, all water mains, service lines and system appurtenances shall have a continuous warning tape placed immediately above them and throughout their length at a depth of eighteen (18) inches above the utility line surface.
+Tracer wire shall be No.12 AWG copper-clad steel, extra high-strength with minimum 1,150-lb break load and 30 mil HDPE insulation. - B. Tracer wire shall be taped or zip-tied to the carrier pipe in a minimum of 60-inch increments. - C. Tracer wire shall be installed for all construction methods. - D. Marker tape shall be installed as an additional buried pipe identification device when pipe is installed by open trench method only.

+- E. During the backfilling process, all water mains, service lines and system appurtenances shall have a continuous warning tape placed immediately above them and throughout their length at a depth of eighteen (18) inches above the utility line surface.
 The tape shall be six (6) inches wide.
 Tape material shall be formulated from 100 percent virgin polyolefin resins.
 Resins shall be pigmental for chemical stability and resistance to sulfide staining (color fastness).
 Tape shall be constructed by the mechanical (non-adhesive) lamination of two piles of three layers blown film in such a manner as to produce a bi-axially oriented structure.
-The tape shall be able to provide a 700 percent elongation prior to rupture as per ASTM-D882. - F. The warning tape shall be manufactured with a permanent American Public Works Administration (APWA) green color pigment and at a max of every thirty (30) inches along its length, be imprinted with the applicable continuous warning message as follows: - 1.
-CAUTION: BURIED FORCE MAIN BELOW - 2.
-CAUTION: BURIED FORCE MAIN BELOW - 3.
-CAUTION: SANITARY SEWER LINE BELOW - 4.
-CAUTION: BURIED STORM SEWER MAIN LINE BELOW - 5.
-CAUTION: STORM DRAIN LINE BELOW - 2.6 WATER MAIN CROSSING MARKER - A. The Contractor shall install the water main crossing marker in accordance with the Marker Standard Detail drawing as shown within the Construction Drawings. - B. The water main crossing marker shall be placed on Right-of-Way or fence line at all roads and gas pipeline crossings. - C. The water main crossing marker detail shall be used for water main detecting services. - 2.7 HYDROTESTING AND DISINFECTION - A. Hydrotesting and disinfection of carrier pipe shall be completed in accordance with Section 01350 of these Specifications.
+The tape shall be able to provide a 700 percent elongation prior to rupture as per ASTM-D882.

+- F. The warning tape shall be manufactured with a permanent American Public Works Administration (APWA) color pigment (appropriate for the utility type) and at a max of every thirty (30) inches along its length, be imprinted with the applicable continuous warning message as follows:

+- 1. CAUTION: BURIED WATER MAIN BELOW

+- 2. CAUTION: BURIED FORCE MAIN BELOW

+- 3. CAUTION: SANITARY SEWER LINE BELOW

+- 4. CAUTION: SEWER LINE BELOW

+- A. The Contractor shall install the water main crossing marker in accordance with the Marker Standard Detail drawing as shown within the Construction Drawings. - B. The water main crossing marker shall be placed on Right-of-Way or fence line at all roads and gas pipeline crossings. - C. The water main crossing marker detail shall be used for water main detecting services.

+A. Hydrotesting and disinfection of carrier pipe shall be completed in accordance with Section 01350 of these Specifications.